Skip to main content

 The Complex Intersection of Medical Privacy and Personal Injury Litigation

-In the fast-paced world of New York personal injury and no-fault practice, attorneys and medical providers constantly navigate a maze of legal requirements.
-Among the most perplexing and frequently misunderstood issues is the application of the Health Insurance Portability and Accountability Act (HIPAA) to no-fault insurance litigation.
-This federal privacy law, designed to protect patient medical information, creates significant challenges for practitioners throughout Nassau County, Suffolk County, and New York City courts.
+In the fast-paced world of New York personal injury and no-fault defense practice, attorneys and medical providers constantly navigate a maze of federal and state privacy requirements.
+Among the most misunderstood is the application of the Health Insurance Portability and Accountability Act (HIPAA) to no-fault insurance litigation.

 What HIPAA Actually Requires

 The Health Insurance Portability and Accountability Act of 1996 established national standards for the protection of certain health information.
-Under HIPAA’s Privacy Rule, covered entities—including healthcare providers, health plans, and healthcare clearinghouses—must protect individually identifiable health information and generally cannot use or disclose protected health information (PHI) without written authorization from the patient.
+Under HIPAA’s Privacy Rule (45 CFR Parts 160 and 164), covered entities — healthcare providers, health plans, and healthcare clearinghouses — must protect individually identifiable health information and generally cannot use or disclose PHI without patient authorization.

 Key HIPAA Components for Legal Practice: